zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i3.png)

-- In the lower left region right click on the DBCSWS tunnel and update the IP address (fild ***DB1***).
+- In the lower left region right click on the DBCSWS tunnel and update the IP address (field ***DB1***).
 Note that in a new environment you would need to create a new tunnel yourself.

 	![](images/200/i4.png)